Deltares/hatyan/README.md

 # hatyan

-hatyan is a Python program for tidal analysis and prediction, based on the FORTRAN version and developed for Rijkswaterstaat.
+A Python package for harmonic tidal analysis and prediction, based on the FORTRAN version and developed for Rijkswaterstaat.
+Hatyan contains the methods to derive water level extremes (high and low waters) and several other water level indicators (Kenmerkende Waarden).
+Furthermore, hatyan provides easier access to Rijkswaterstaat data via their data distribution layer (DataDistributieLaag, DDL).

 Information and examples